radhigulati/crumblybynature/content/blog/big-o/index.md

 `1 2 4` </br>
 ... and the program continues until our last output is `4 4 4`.

 If we take a look at our graph for `O(n)` we can see as `n` gets bigger the amount of operations increases substantially.
 This isn't something want.
-If our algorithms grows at a high rate, that means that our computer is working very hard to compute the algorithm.
+If our algorithm grows at a high rate, that means that our computer is working very hard to compute the algorithm.
 We want the least amount of operations as possible.

-Hopefully, this post gives some clarity into what big o is.
+Hopefully, this post gives some clarity into what big O is.
 It can be hard to wrap your mind around the concept, but if you stare at the words on your screen long enough, good things might happen!

 ![alt text](https://media.giphy.com/media/JltOMwYmi0VrO/giphy.gif)